openstack/swift/doc/source/overview_container_sharding.rst

 1. Like before the request comes into the proxy and this time the marker must put it after 'igloo'.
 2. The proxy can see in container info that the container is sharding and where it's up to.
-It asks for the pivot ranges, if there are any, and then sends a GET request to the root container.
+It asks for the shard ranges, if there are any, and then sends a GET request to the root container.
-3. The root container, knowing that is hasn't sharded that area yet will ask the read-only database for the response, then ask the pivot database's object holding table for the same response and merges the answers together and returns the response to the proxy.
+3. The root container, knowing that is hasn't sharded that area yet will ask the read-only database for the response, then ask the shard database's object holding table for the same response and merges the answers together and returns the response to the proxy.
 4. The proxy then asks the container shard, cont_0_84329c7, for what it has.